variantstudios/wisdomwaysacupuncture.com/_posts/2016-09-02-aip-paleo-savory-creamy-breakfast-idea.md

 9) Once the soup has cooled enough to not be as dangerous should splatters happen, use your immersion blender to puree the soup into a bisque.
 If you don’t have an immersion blender, well, first piece of advice is you get one.
 J Second piece of advice is use a blender and add the soup in batches into the blender and keep doing that until it’s all blended.

 10) Eat and enjoy!!!

+&nbsp;

+PS: If you want to earn a bonus prize, a big E for Effort, then put the chicken carcass aside and either immediately put it back into the empty soup pot with water to make into Bone Broth for your next bisque.
+That way you're basically drinking bone broth without having to drink it on its own.

+Or do what we do, which is use the chicken carcass PLUS add a couple large bones from an animal we've purchased whole from local grass-fed/pastured farmers.
+You can also find large bones in the butcher section of many grocery stores.

+Make sure your bones are GRASS FED AND ORGANIC!!!
+There's no point drinking a bunch of bone broth that's filled with a bunch of crap in it.